rtraselbd/AutoAcceptWHMCSOrder/README.md

-# Auto Accep WHMCS Order
+# Auto Accept WHMCS Order
 Automatically Accept Order when invoice is Paid

 # How to Install it?